ElvenTools/elven-tools-website/src/docs/landing-page.md

 1. Intuitive configuration.
 2. Excellent approach to the theming.
-3. You can use it almost the same as with utility css classes.
+3. You can use it almost the same as with utility CSS classes.
 4. Very flexible.
 You can write CSS in JS in many ways.
 5. A lot of React-specific utilities (Hooks).
 6. Integrates well with Next.